jsonl.dump¶

 # orjson returns bytes — set text_mode=False

-Extra keyword arguments are forwarded directly to the serialization function (by default, json.dumps):
+Extra keyword arguments are forwarded directly to the cls decoder: